 You’ll also get many other travel perks, like Gold Elite Status at Marriott and Hilton hotels as well as excellent insurance coverage.
 The card has a great earn rate and AMEX Points are among the most valuable and flexible in Canada.

-It’s also a great-looking sleek metal card, one of the most high-end cards in Canada.
+It’s also a great-looking sleek metal card, one of the most high-end cards in Canada… if you care about those kinds of things.

 While the Platinum Card does have a steep fee, it currently offers a Welcome Bonus that gives you about $250 more value than the fee, meaning you essentially get paid to get access to all these amazing lounges.

-You get ~$950 worth of free travel (AMEX Points + a travel credit) and the fee is $699, for a net of ~$251 in your figurative wallet.
+You get ~$950 worth of free travel (AMEX Points + a travel credit) by getting the card and the fee is $699, for a net of ~$251 in your figurative wallet.

 Lounges and $251.
 Awesome.
 An absolute no-brainer if ever there was one.
 It’s a great opportunity to splurge on the luxury of lounge access for at least a year.